Find On- and Off-Campus Sexual Misconduct Resources for Survivors, Faculty/Staff, and Students Accused

 Student Center Pavilion 120

-Note: CAPS is transitioning to tele-counseling options for students who currently reside in WA state.
-CAPS staff are licensed to practice in WA state only.
-For students who reside outside of WA, CAPS can assist you with tele-counseling referrals in your area.
-Please contact for assistance 206.296.6090 firstname.lastname@example.org
+Note: CAPS currently provides short-term tele-counseling for students who currently reside in Washington State.
+CAPS staff are licensed to practice in Washington State only.
+For students who reside outside of Washington State, CAPS can assist you with tele-counseling referrals in your area.

 If you need immediate assistance, call the Department of Public Safety at 206-296-5911, call 911, or learn about additional emergency and after-hours services here: Emergency & After-Hours Resources